 If you’re keen to make changes to your home that reduce your bills and benefit the planet, it’s well worth considering installing a rainwater harvesting system.

-As rainwater system specialist Alumasc Rainwater points out, the need to capture, store, filter and reuse rainfall is growing.
+As rainwater system specialist Alumasc Rainwater points out, the need for equipment to capture water, to store it, water filters and the reuse rainfall is growing.
 By fitting one of these systems onto your property, you stand to reap a range of rewards.

 Reduced Living Costs

 Let’s face it, running a household isn’t cheap these days and like many people, you might have experienced rises in your mains water bills over recent years.
 This is no great surprise.
 After all, demand for water is on the increase in many parts of the world, making it an increasingly valuable commodity.

 By using the rainwater harvesting system which is collecting the rain that falls on your roof, you can ensure your home is less reliant on water pumped via mains supplies, and this could in turn significantly lower your bills.
 In fact, it’s possible to reduce domestic mains water consumption by up to 50 per cent with the help of one of these systems.
 Just think of the savings you could make as a result.

 Of course, you have to factor in the initial cost of the harvesting solution, but this could quickly be recouped thanks to your lower water bills over the coming months and years.